 With a long-term vision, we closely monitor global regulations so as to be prepared for the transition in the market.
-We are moving towards a greater mix of more energy efficient products with our in-house Green Programme, which is the centre of our innovation and product development strategy.
-For example, our CO2 heat pumps are enabled with hot and cold recovery systems, where the excess heat can be used to heat water and the cold discharged water can be used to chill air-conditioning systems, unlike conventional systems which will discharge these into the environment.
+We are moving towards a greater mix of more energy efficient products with our in-house Green Programme, which is central to our innovation and product development strategy.
+The next phase of our product development is in the area of using environmentally friendly natural gas such as ammonia and carbon dioxide as refrigerants to support the building of larger cold storages and logistics warehouses which will enhance food security.